ggao33/Deep-Learning-and-Computer-Vision-A-Z-OpenCV-SSD-GANs/README.md

 env setup: Partial code might not be compatible with the most updated Anaconda packages.
 But it worked fine on old version of Anaconda 3 1.6.8, python 3.6, pytorch 1.0.0, torchvision 0.2.1 and imageio 2.2.0.
+If the result doesn't look good enough, downgrade pytorch < 0.4.0

 modifications: /layer/functions/detection.py
                line 58 if socres.dim() == 0:  =>  if scores.size(0) == 0:

 -------------------------------------------------------------------------------------------------
-Module 3:  GANs
+Module 3:  Image Creation with GANs